Khiladi (1992 film): Plot

 Raj Malhotra, Boney, Neelam Chaudhary and Sheetal are four college pranksters.
-Raj is the younger brother of Inspector Suresh Malhotra; Boney probably has no relatives; Sheetal is the daughter of wealthy Kailashnath; Neelam is a rich heiress with her uncle as her only living relative.
-Raj and Neelam, as well as Boney and Sheetal fall for each other.
+Raj is the younger brother of Inspector Suresh Malhotra, Sheetal is the daughter of wealthy Kailashnath and Neelam is a rich heiress with her uncle as her only living relative.
+Raj and Neelam fall for each other.

 Raj is a habitual gambler, who has yet to lose, but when he bets that he can extort money from Kailashnath, the gang gets skeptical but agrees to help him.
 As per the bet, they trick Kailashnath into believing that Sheetal is kidnapped, while in reality, they have housed themselves in a cottage outside Bombay belonging to Pillai.
 When Raj makes the bet, he decides that Boney will pose as a kidnapper with him.
-Raj puts his plan into action and Kailashnath gets panicked and decides to not to alert the cops.
+Raj puts his plan into action and Kailashnath gets panicked and decides not to alert the cops.
 However, one of his aides becomes suspicious.
 On deciding that Sheetal has been kidnapped, Suresh is saddled with the case.
 Learning this, the group panics.
 Kailashnath, however, delivers the money, ignorant of the development.
 Raj and Boney recover the money and go to meet the still skeptical females.
 Neelam sees them coming and goes to receive them.
 She is surprised to see the money and the trio calls Sheetal.

 Sheetal arrives with a strange look on her face and collapses dead, revealing a knife in her back.
 The gang is taken aback by this unexpected development, but quickly recovers and hides Sheetal's body before anyone gets a scent.
 They successfully evade the suspicions of Suresh and finally manage to hide Sheetal's body in the decklid of a car parked in a theatre parking.
 Sheetal's body is found, and her kidnappers become prime suspects.
 Meanwhile, some strange developments are taking place: a dancer named Julie blackmails Kailashnath.
 It is revealed that Julie is a well-known dancer, but has been blackmailing Kailash for quite some time.

 She asks a hefty amount; Kailashnath refuses where Julie threatens and tells him to attend a dance show she has arranged.
 There, Kailashnath is supposed to give her the money as a prize.
 Neelam gets a surprise when her uncle shows up to see how she is doing.
 Coincidentally, he is going to attend the function too.
 Raj and Boney decide to participate.
 On learning about Julie's meeting with Kailashnath, Suresh thinks that there is more to the case than it appears.
 Boney gets on stage to dance with Julie and in the middle of the dance, recognises her as the woman, who nearly killed them.